MagdalenaOlak/Java_solutions/README.md

-- [Inverted Christmas Tree](https://gist.github.com/MagdalenaOlak/f9b2e822a053362aa35b1123c3300934) - Draw an inverted Christmas tree like below with '*' characters taking the height of 6 levels.
+- <a name=""></a>[Inverted Christmas Tree](https://gist.github.com/MagdalenaOlak/f9b2e822a053362aa35b1123c3300934) - Draw an inverted Christmas tree like below with '*' characters taking the height of 6 levels.
 Enter the number of stars in the tree.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/66574001/193446079-b6149092-d3aa-405e-a21e-9f7eccd475db.png" />